 What is Vacant Possession?

-If a property is being sold with vacant possession then the sellers or tenants must move out and remove all of their personal belongings by completion day.
+If a property is being sold with vacant possession then it must be empty by completion day.
+The sellers or tenants must move out and remove all of their personal belongings before the end of the sale.
 Anything left within the home must be items that have already been agreed upon with the buyer and written into the contract.

 Not all transfers of ownership are simple and so vacant possession is the legal right to exclusive use of the property following a sale or grant of lease.
 In England and Wales, the standard condition of sale allows a property to be sold with or without vacant possession so it’s vital you are aware before your completion date.
 No matter what the conditions are, the full terms must be detailed in the contract.

 Compare My Move works alongside a number of professional property and finance experts, creating insightful guides to help you through the moving process.
 If you’re currently in the process of buying or selling a house, you may already recognise the term ‘vacant possession’.
 In this article, we will explain precisely what that means for you, why it’s important and when it should be given.

 When buying a property with vacant possession, the seller must agree to have the property emptied of residents, animals and personal belongings before the conclusion of the sale.

 Most tenants will be asked to leave during the exchange of contracts which is usually a week or two before your completion date.
 It is during this time that the seller or tenants will have to pack their belongings and move out.
 However, if you’re buying with vacant possession but do not intend to live at the home for a while, you should still visit the property after completion to ensure the expected date has been adhered to and the property is empty.